-- Sedentary: Under 7,500 steps
+- Sedentary: Under 3000-5000 steps

-- Lightly active: 7,500–10,000 steps
+- Lightly active: 5,000–7,500 steps

-- Active: 10,000–12,000 steps
+- Active: 7,500–10,000 steps

-- Very active: 12,000+
+- Very active: 10,000+

 You can also combine your steps with your resistance training by pacing between sets.
 I can usually add 4000 steps as my workouts normally take 30-40 minutes.
-If it’s late at night and you need 1,000 steps, make a 10-minute phone call to a loved one and pace as you chat.
+If it’s late at night and you need 1,000 steps, make a 10-minute phone call to a loved one and pace around as you chat.

-- Monday: Hypertrophy Workout #1, walk 7,500 steps
+- Monday: Lifting Weights Hypertrophy Workout #1

-- Wednesday: Hypertrophy Workout #3, walk 7,500 steps
+- Wednesday: Lifting Weights Hypertrophy Workout #2

-- Friday: Hypertrophy Workout #5, walk 7,500 steps
+- Friday: Lifting Weights Hypertrophy Workout #3

 You can take a deep-dive on this topic in an article on what a skinny-fat person should eat.

 - Limit (delicious) fat and carb combos.
 Like muffins, croissants, cookies, etc. as they’re incredibly easy to overeat as they taste great and don’t affect fullness.
 White flour also includes unbound elemental iron, which can feed bad bacteria in the gut, driving inflammation.

-- When should a skinny-fat woman eat?
+When should a skinny-fat woman eat?

 - Try eating more of your food earlier in the day and limiting food after sundown.
 This would help coordinate your food intake to your body’s circadian rhythm—making fat storage less likely and fat-burning more likely.

 - Try experimenting with time-restricted eating for a simple way of getting into a calorie deficit.
 The most popular way is 16:8 intermittent fasting, where you eat for an 8-hour window each day.
-(May also subtle improve nutrient partitioning by not eating when you’re inactive improving fat-burning, and eating before and after a workout for best workout performance and recovery.)
+(May also subtly improve nutrient partitioning by not eating when you’re inactive, improving fat-burning, and eating before and after a workout for best workout performance and recovery.)
 Not all women like intermittent fasting, as it can make some shaky or irritable, so be sure to pay attention to how you’re feeling.